HqWu-HITCS/Awesome-Keyphrase-Prediction/README.md

-# Keyphrase-Prediction
+# Keyphrase-Prediction-Paper

-This repository is to collect keyphrase prediction related resources.
+This repository is to collect keyphrase prediction paper

-## Paper

 ● keyphrase extraction